Advanced & General GYN Care

 A Well Woman Exam includes:

 During the Breast Exam, the breasts are inspected for changes in shape, skin texture, nipple discharge and lumps.
-Depending upon age, a mammogram and a bone density test may also be ordered.
+Depending upon age, a mammogram and a bone density test may also be requested.

 Pap smear or Pap test, is a screening procedure a doctor uses to test for cervical cancer in women and it also reveals changes in cervical cells that may develop into cancer later.
 For a Pap test cells from the cervix (opening of the uterus) are gently scraped.
 After that they are sent to a laboratory where they are examined for abnormal growth.